-Citadels is enjoyable card gaming at its best, a fantastic little game that deserves a place on every gamer’s shelf (along with its expansion, The Dark City, which now comes included with the base game).
+Citadels is enjoyable card gaming at its best, a fantastic little game that deserves a place on every gamer’s shelf.
 It’s also, I believe, the first game I designed a reference sheet for.

 In Citadels the object is to build a medieval city of eight districts before the other players.
-The twist is, each round players secretly choose from a deck of eight characters (Assassin, Thief, Merchant, King, Architect, Warlord, Bishop, or Magician), each with special abilities.
+The twist is, each round players secretly choose from a deck of characters (the Assassin, Thief, Merchant, King, Architect, Warlord, Bishop, and Magician were the originals, but many more have since been added), each with special abilities.
 The deck is passed around and roles chosen, and they’re revealed in a set order, so part of the game is guessing what your opponents have chosen and bluffing about which role you chose.
 Once you’ve taken your action—anything from ‘assassinating’ another player (they miss their turn) to destroying one of their districts—you can take gold or build a city district.
 The first player to build eight districts ends the game and points are totalled.